Annual Basic Charges 2021-22

 Enrollment Deposit for All New Students: A nonrefundable deposit of $300 is due on or before the date of confirmation of intention to attend.
 This deposit is credited against the charges for the student’s initial semester of enrollment and will be forfeited if the student does not enroll.

-Study-Abroad Deposit: Students participating in a Colby program abroad are required to pay a $500 deposit.
+Study-Away Deposit: Students who will not be enrolled on the Waterville campus, but are participating in a Colby-billed study-away program are required to pay a $500 deposit.
 This deposit is forfeited should the student withdraw from the program.

 Tuition: All matriculating students are required to enroll for at least 12 credit hours each semester.
 Exceptions are made by the dean of admissions and financial aid in the case of nontraditional students and by the dean of students in certain cases of regular students with extenuating circumstances that prohibit them from carrying a normal course load.
 Students who receive loans and/or grants should be enrolled for at least 12 credit hours per semester to qualify for these funds.
-In exceptional cases, students may be charged on a credit hour basis at the rate of $1,960 per credit hour.
-With permission of the dean of students, seniors needing fewer than 12 hours in their final semester may take only that number of credit hours necessary to meet their graduation requirement.
-In such cases, however, the full comprehensive fee per semester will be charged.
+In exceptional cases, students may be charged on a credit hour basis at the rate of $2,260 per credit hour.

 Room: Students are expected to occupy College housing facilities to the full extent of their availability.
 Other arrangements may be made only with specific approval of the dean of students.
 Residence hall reservations are made through the Office of Campus Life.

 Included in the comprehensive fee is an allocation for the Student Government Association and funding of College health services.
 There are no fees for staff services in the student health center.
 All full-time students are required to have health insurance coverage while attending Colby.
-All students are automatically enrolled in the plan underwritten by Commercial Travelers Mutual Insurance Company and billed the $1,669 annual premium.
-A student may waive participation in the plan by documenting that he/she has comparable coverage under another insurance policy.
-Documentation of coverage must be provided annually by fully completing the online health insurance registration form, which can be found at colby.edu/sfs.
-This form must be submitted by Aug.
-1, 2017.
+All students are automatically enrolled in the plan administered by Wellfleet and billed the $1,999 annual premium.
+Students are required to complete the online enroll/waive process annually and may waive participation in the plan by documenting comparable coverage under another insurance policy.
+This process must be completed by August 1, 2021.
+Failure to meet this deadline results in automatic enrollment in the plan, and the student will be responsible for paying the non-refundable annual premium.
+More information regarding health insurance can be found at colby.edu/sfs.

 Off-Campus, January Program, Miscellaneous Charges

 Two types of off-campus-study programs are available at Colby: approved non-Colby off-campus study and Colby off-campus programs.
 Students who are engaged in approved non-Colby off-campus foreign or domestic study programs pay fees directly to the host institution or service providers.
 For Colby programs abroad and domestic exchanges, a comprehensive fee including tuition, room, board, and travel applies.
-Financial aid is available to students enrolled in the approved off-campus programs as well as to those enrolled in Colby abroad programs.
-All Colby abroad programs require a $500 attendance deposit.
-Semester fees for the 2017-18 Colby-billed off-campus programs are as follows:
+Financial aid is available to students enrolled in approved non-Colby off-campus programs as well as to those enrolled in Colby off-campus programs.
+Colby-billed study-away programs require a $500 attendance deposit.
+Semester fees for the 2021-22 Colby off-campus programs are as follows:

 Information regarding application deadlines and other program details may be obtained from the Office of Off-Campus Study.